 We aimed to compare the replication effects with the original effects in the target article using the criteria set by LeBel et al. (2019).

-We pre-registered our overall strategy to conclude a successful replication if all 3 scenarios showed a signal in the same direction as the target article, a failed replication if no scenario showed a signal in the same direction, and mixed findings if only 1 or 2 of the studies showed a signal in the same direction.
+We pre-registered our overall strategy to conclude a successful replication if all 3 scenarios showed a signal in the same direction as the target article, a failed replication if no scenario showed a signal in the same direction, and mixed findings if only 1 or 2 of the scenarios showed a signal in the same direction.

 Replication closeness evaluation